codee-com/open-catalog/Checks/PWR063/README.md

 ```

 Although it is a simple program, using an arithmetic `if` to drive the flow of
-the loop makes the behaviour of the program less explicit than modern loop
+the loop makes the behavior of the program less explicit than modern loop
 construct.

 We may improve the readability, intent, and maintainability of the code if we